bediger4000/interviewquestions/README.md

   * Build a stack from a linked list
   * Implement a queue using two stacks.
 This is an old standby.
   * Merge two sorted linked lists
+  * Find the middle item of a linked list
   * Merge K sorted linked lists
-  * Find the middle item in a linked list
   * Reverse a linked list in place.
 Another old, familiar face.
   * Is a singly-linked list palindromic?
   * The classic "XOR next and previous pointers", harder to do in type safe Go.